JoeLumbley/XInput-CS/README.md

-## Things to watch out for when converting from VB .NET to C#.
+## Things to watch out for when converting from VB .NET to C#

 ### 1. DLL Imports: